WTA Tour

-The WTA Tour (also known as the Hologic WTA Tour for sponsorship reasons) is a worldwide top-tier tennis tour for women and organized by the Women's Tennis Association.
-The second-tier tour is the WTA 125 series, and third-tier is the ITF Women's World Tennis Tour.
+The WTA Tour (also known as the WTA Tour Driven by Mercedes-Benz for sponsorship reasons) is a worldwide top-tier tennis tour for women and organized by the Women's Tennis Association.
+The second-tier tour is the WTA 125 series, and third-tier is the Women's World Tennis Tour.
 The men's equivalent is the ATP Tour.

 Season format

 2024–present

 In 2024, the WTA made all WTA 1000 events mandatory.
 The WTA Elite Trophy did not return: